hashgraph/hedera-sdk-java/README.md

 - How much gas did a create or function call cost ?
 Getting a record following the smart contract creation will indicate how much gas was consumed during execution.

 - My function call doesn't return the expected result.
 This may be due to insufficient gas being supplied.
 In the case of a local query, the node doesn't respond with an `INSUFFICIENT_GAS` error, this is a bug which is under investigation.
+*Note: Hedera sometimes reports a smart contract creation being successful (it looks that way), when it has in fact failed.
+A smart contract reference is returned in the receipt, but the smart contract itself has failed to start.
+This is often due to a lack of gas (although the transaction didn't report `INSUFFICIENT_GAS`) and will manifest itself when you attempt to call functions on the smart contract.
+If this happens, try to increase the gas until a readonly function works, this will confirm the smart contract created itself fully.

 #### Compiler version